-This is worth 60% of the final grade at GCSE and consists of two lots of three coursework units based on a given brief.
+This is worth 60% of the final grade at GCSE and consists of two-three coursework units based on a given brief.
 In Year 10 students will build their knowledge, skills and understanding through a series of short projects and taught workshops before beginning their coursework units.
-Projects are structured in accordance with the AQA assessment objectives and will cover a variety of design mediums both digital and physical.
-Students will learn Adobe Illustrator, Photoshop and InDesign.
+Projects are structured in accordance with the AQA assessment objectives and will cover a variety of photographic approaches, working methods and graphic communication techniques.
 During Year 11 students are encouraged to become more independent with their work.